simple-integrated-marketing/azure-active-directory-oauth/README.md

 ];
 ```

-## Azure Active Directory OAuth Roadmap

-Some things to do, and ideas for potential features:

-* Release it

-Brought to you by [Jinzhe Li] from Simple Integrated Marketing(https://simple.com.au)
+Brought to you by [Simple Integrated Marketing](https://simple.com.au)